Rani Begum

-Rani (Punjabi, رانی بیگم; 8 December 1946 – 27 May 1993) was a Pakistani film and television actress.
-She gained success in the late 1960s when she made a hit pair with famous actor and producer Waheed Murad.
+Rani Begum (Punjabi, رانی بیگم; 8 December 1946 – 27 May 1993) was a Pakistani film and television actress.
+She gained success in the late 1960s when she made a hit pair with Waheed Murad.
 She was also known as The Dancing Queen, Queen of Lollywood and Lux Girl for her portrayal of romantic and dancing roles in films.
 She remained one of the most successful actresses of the subcontinent and was also popular for her dance performances in films.
-Rani died of cancer on 27 May 1993.
-She received three Nigar Awards in her three decades long career.

 Early life

-Rani was born on 8 December 1946 as Nasira in Mozang, Lahore to Malik Muhammed Shafi and Iqbal Begum in an Arain family.
+Rani Begum was born on 8 December 1946 as Nasira in Mozang, Lahore to Malik Muhammed Shafi and Iqbal Begum in an Arain family.
 Her father was a driver for Mukhtar Begum, a singer and the wife of Agha Hashar Kashmiri, a well-known Urdu dramatist.
 Mukhtar Begum took over and raised Rani herself.
 After being raised by Mukhtar Begum, Rani moved in with her mother with whom she reconciled.